 - In order to ensure equal opportunity for all candidates, we enforce a strict deadline of January 31 for the nomination letter and form.
 This is when applications must be received by Independent Sector.
 We ask that you do your best to ensure that letters of support are also submitted by this deadline.
 We accept emailed nominations until 11:59 p.m.
 ET.
 No extensions are granted.

 How confidential is this process?
 Can you send me information on a nominee?

 - Our policy is not to release nomination-related information to anyone other than the individual who submitted it.
-This is to protect nominators and supporters who provide this information to the Gardner Committee in confidence.
+This is to protect nominators and supporters who provide this information to the Award Committee in confidence.
 Nominators receive a confirmation that IS has received their materials.
 IS does not contact the nominee during this process.

 When does the committee decide on a winner?
 When can I expect to be notified?